gdt050579/content_scan/README.md

 - `context.global()` — persists for the entire `scan()` call.
 Use it to accumulate results across all analyzed objects.
 - `context.local()` — per-object scratch storage.
 The first call from an analyzer on a given object lazily grabs a `VarMap` from an internal pool, clears it, and attaches it to that object; subsequent calls (from other analyzers running on the same object) return the same map.
 It is kept alive after the scan and can be looked up on the corresponding `ScanContentHandle` via `ScanResult::local(handle)`.
 - `context.add_finding(text, source, metadata)` — records a [`Finding`](#findings) on the current object.
 After the scan, iterate them with `res.findings()`.
-- `context.request_extract(ty)` — queues an extra extraction pass: after this object's own extractors run, the scanner will run extractors registered for `ty` on the current content.
+- `context.request_extract(ty)` — queues an extra extraction pass.
+On `Continue`, those extractors run after this object's own extractors; on `ReprocessAsType`, they run instead.
 See [Requesting extraction](#requesting-extraction).
 The request queue is cleared at the start of every object's scan, including nested children.

 `context.objects_scanned()` returns how many objects have been visited so far.